MxUI/MUI/README.md

 ## Licensing

-The source code is dual-licensed under either the GNU General Purpose License v3 or Apache License v2.0.
+The source code is dual-licensed under either the GNU General Purpose License v3 or Apache License v2.0, copies of both licenses should have been provided along with this source code.

 ## Installation